Identification of Special Educational Needs:

 1st Tier – Universal Support

 The nursery staff team will observe and monitor your children’s learning and development closely from when they start nursery.
-We will collect written observations, annotated samples of work and annotated photographs.
+They will collect written observations, annotated samples of work and annotated photographs.
 We will evaluate our observations in the light of information you have shared with us at your child’s home visit.

 We recognise that starting nursery is a big event in the life of you and your child.
 It usually takes time, in the first instance, for a child to settle into a new environment with new people.
 Therefore, we give your child the time they need to settle and learn at their full potential.

 During the first term, we like to keep the learning environment familiar for your child.
-We make small changes to the nursery provision to support learning to reflect every child’s learning needs and interests.
+We make only small changes to the nursery provision to support learning to reflect every child’s learning needs and interests.

 2nd Tier – Targeted Support